Punktum-dk/epp-service-specification/README.md

 ### `dkhm:risk_assessment`

 This extension is used in the poll response in relation to domain creation.
-The extension provides information on the risk assessment made by DK Hostmaster.
+The extension provides information on the risk assessment made by Punktum dk.

 Please see the [create domain](#create-domain) command.